Gulrugar/Drews-Dev-Shop/README.md

 ### Product Page

-Customizations on the collection page:
+Customizations on the product page:

 1. Navigation Breadcrumbs
 2. Swatches for color variants instead of text